ixdbelfast/ixdbelfast.github.io/modules/IXD102/IXD102-Deliverables.md

 - Marian Bantjes
 - Jessica Hische

-Your essay should be uploaded to your GitHub site / Workspace by noon on 18th December 2015.
+Your essay should be uploaded to your GitHub site / Workspace by 11:00am Friday 8th January 2016.